HQSquantumsimulations/qoqo_qryd/userdoc/src/webapi.rst

 Devices
 -------

 At the moment the QrydDemo WebAPI supports two device emulators.
-Both support 30 qubits one in a square another with a triangular topology.
+Both support 30 qubits, one in a square and another with a triangular topology.

 .. image:: ../../qoqo-qryd/examples/square.png
     :width: 300